elixirschool/elixirschool/lessons/specifics/ecto.md

 ### Supervisor

-Once we've created our Repo we need to setup our supervisor tree, which is usually found in `lib/<project name>.ex`.
+Once we've created our Repo we need to set up our supervisor tree, which is usually found in `lib/<project name>.ex`.

-It is important to note that we setup the Repo as a supervisor with `supervisor/3` and _not_ `worker/3`.
+It is important to note that we set up the Repo as a supervisor with `supervisor/3` and _not_ `worker/3`.
 If you generated your app with the `--sup` flag much of this exists already:

 ```elixir
 defmodule ExampleApp.App do